Ivan Boldirev: Professional career

 Boldirev was leading the Black Hawks in scoring again in 1978–79 when he was dealt to the Atlanta Flames late in the season in a huge nine–player trade.
 He contributed 14 points in 13 games after joining the Flames, but his stay in Atlanta would last less than a year before he was dealt to the Vancouver Canucks.
 Darcy Rota was moved along with Boldirev in both trades, and the two would be teammates (and frequently linemates) for nearly a decade with three different organizations.

 After joining the Canucks, Boldirev went on a goal scoring binge to close out the 1979–80 season with 16 goals in 27 games.
-In Vancouver, he continued to be a consistent productive performer, and continued to dazzle fans with his elegant, effort displays of stickhandling.
+In Vancouver, he continued to be a consistent productive performer, and continued to dazzle fans with his elegant, effortless displays of stickhandling.
 He was a standout performer in Vancouver's run to the 1982 Stanley Cup Finals, scoring eight goals in 17 games after a 73-point regular season.

 Boldirev's production dropped off in the 1982–83 season, as he registered just five goals and 25 points in his first 39 games.
-Thinking Boldirev (now in his mid-thirties) was in decline, the Canucks sent him to the Detroit Red Wings for journeyman forward Mark Kirton.
+The Canucks sent him to the Detroit Red Wings for journeyman forward Mark Kirton.
 Boldirev proceeded to undergo a resurgence in Detroit, scoring 13 goals and 30 points in just 33 games with the Wings.
 In 1983–84, he had the most productive season of his career, matching his career high of 35 goals and setting a career high of 83 points.
 Boldirev combined with rookie Steve Yzerman to form an excellent one-two punch down the middle, and helped Detroit back to the playoffs for the first time since 1978.

 In 1984–85, Boldirev played in his 1000th NHL game and notched his 500th assist, but his production waned as he failed to notch 50 points for the first time since 1973.
 He retired at the end of the season with career totals of 361 goals and 505 assists for 866 points in 1052 NHL games.
-He currently does periodic work on behalf of the Blackhawk Alumni Association.